Chronic solvent-induced encephalopathy: Neurological

 Reported neurological symptoms include difficulty sleeping, decrease in intellectual capacity, dizziness, altered visual perceptive abilities, affected psychomotor skills, forgetfulness, and disorientation.
 The mechanism behind these symptoms beyond solvent molecules crossing the blood–brain barrier is currently unknown.
 Neurological signs include impaired vibratory sensation at extremities and an inability to maintain steady motion, a possible effect from psychomotor damage in the brain.
 Other symptoms that have been seen include fatigue, decreased strength, and unusual gait.
 One study found that there was a correlation between decreased red blood cell count and level of solvent exposure, but not enough data has been found to support any blood tests to screen for CSE.

 Sensory alterations

 A 1988 study indicated that some solvent-exposed workers developed loss of smell or damage to color vision; however this may or may not have been actually caused by exposure to organic solvents.
-There is other evidence for subtle impairment of color vision (especially impairment of Titian color or "blue-yellow" color discernment), synergistic exacerbation of hearing loss, and loss of the sense of smell (anosmia).
+There is other evidence for subtle impairment of color vision (especially impairment of Tritan color or "blue-yellow" color discernment), synergistic exacerbation of hearing loss, and loss of the sense of smell (anosmia).